 "I appreciate you being willing to work with us on our every changing schedule.
 It was very helpful to meet at the locations that suited us on a particular day.
 [My child] said your teaching style, compared to her other two private instructors, was the best match for her."

 Parents of Horn Students

 Music Performance Major and Studio Scholarship at Michigan State University.

 Second place winner of the Sigma Alpha Iota Paving the Way for Young Musicians Solo Competition - Featuring a solo performance at the festival and scholarship prize money.

 Interlochen Fine Arts School Summer Horn Institute Camp Attendant

 Audition winners for the Spartan Youth Wind Symphony

-Participants in the Michigan Middle School All State Band.
+Regular participants in the MIchigan High School All State Band and the Michigan Middle School All State Band.